 President and CEO of the PMA, David N. Taylor, envisions a competitive and prosperous future for Pennsylvanian manufacturing

-David N. Taylor, President & CEO (DT): PMA is the state-wide, not-for-profit trade organization representing the manufacturing sector in Pennsylvania (PA) and our mission is competitiveness.
+David N. Taylor, President & CEO (DT): The Pennsylvania Manufacturers Association is the state-wide, not-for-profit trade organization representing the manufacturing sector in Pennsylvania (PA) and our mission is competitiveness.
 We want to develop the kind of pro-growth environment where people will choose to invest, locate, operate and expand.
 That’s been the association’s mission from the very beginning.
 We were founded by a textile manufacturer from Bucks County, a highly influential figure named Joseph Grundy, who ended his career as US Senator for PA.

 We interact with the state government to improve PA’s business climate, for example by encouraging spending restraint so that politicians don’t spend money faster than we can earn it which suffocates growth or fighting for pro-growth business tax relief.
 PA’s business tax structure is currently very poor and the burden is too high.
 We are also fighting for regulatory reform where such rules are based on sound science and are subject to systematic review to ensure they remain relevant and are working as they should.